mangate/ConvNetSent/README.md

 ## Usage
 ### Preperation:
 1) Clone the repository recursively to get all folder and subfolders
-2) Download Google's word embeddings binary file from [https://code.google.com/p/word2vec/](https://code.google.com/archive/p/word2vec/)
+2) Download Google's word embeddings binary file from [https://code.google.com/p/word2vec/](https://code.google.com/archive/p/word2vec/) extract it, and place it under `data/` folder
 ### Running:
 1) Choose the dataset you want to run on by uncommenting it in the last section of `sentence_convnet_final.py`
 2) Run `python sentence_convnet_final.py --static <True/False> --random <True/False>`
 Below is a list of modes and appropriate flags:
 - Random: `--static False --Random True`
 - Static: `--static True --Random False`